GregWickham/TelnetClientTerminal/README.md

 4. KeyboardEncoder.cs

 To create a custom terminal emulator, you can subclass any or all of these base classes as necessary to accommodate the requirements of the host.
-Then create a subclass of VirtualTerminal.cs made from the components.
+Then create a subclass of VirtualTerminal.cs made from your components.

 VT100.cs is a fully functional virtual terminal that I created for a specific application.
 It's mostly compliant with the VT100 standard, but does not implement the entire VT100 specification.